 Carburetor adjustment is critical and if done improperly can permanently damage the engine as well as the carburetor.
-Please read all instructions and consult the Troubleshooting section of this manual before beginning this process.
+Please read all instructions and consult the Trouble Shooting section of this manual before beginning this process.
+If the engine does not operate according to these instructions after repeating the adjusting steps, do not use the unit.
+For further assistance, please call our customer assistance hotline at 1-800-235-5878.